koparasy/koparasy.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://computing.llnl.gov/casc'>LLNL-CASC</a>.
-I am pretty average in the grand scheme of things, and I am find with it.
+I am pretty average in the grand scheme of things, and I am fine with it.

 profile:
   align: right